owenduffy/get/README.md

 ## Gather calibration raw values

-Start by configuring the device to connect to the display service, wet meas_offset=0 and meas_divisor=1.
+Start by configuring the device to connect to the display service, wet meas_intercept=0 and meas_mult=1.

-Set the sensor to minimum depth, write down the displayed value (A) and minimum depth (in intended display units) (B).
+Set the sensor to some depth (eg minimum), write down the displayed value (A) and minimum depth (in intended display units) (B).

-Set the sensor to some other depth, write down the displayed value (C) and that depth (in intended display units) (D).
+Set the sensor to some other depth (well away from the last), write down the displayed value (C) and that depth (in intended display units) (D).

-In our example, A=19,900,000, B=0, C=47,400,000, D=12,000.
+In our example, A=199, B=0, C=474, D=12,000.

-It is possible with this scheme to set a non-zero base to the displayed value, and to scale the displayed value to end-user units, and the calibration process offsets ettors in the sensor, ESP8266 a0 voltage divier and MCU voltage reference.
+It is possible with this scheme to offset the base of the displayed value, and to scale the displayed value to end-user units, and the calibration process offsets errors in the sensor, ESP8266 a0 voltage divider and MCU voltage reference.

 ## Calculate calibration constants

-meas_divisor=(C-A)/D=2,292

-meas_offset=A-meas_divisor/2=19,898,854
+meas_mult=(D-B)/(C-A)=43.636 (use at least four significant digits)

+meas_intercept=((B+D)-meas_mult*(A+C))/2=-8684.6

+set meas_fmt to %0.0f for 0 decimal point precision (%0.2f for 2 decimal points precision... got it).

 ## Set calibration constants

-Start configuring the device to connect to the display service, and set meas_offset and meas_divisor to the new calculated values.
+Start configuring the device to connect to the display service, and set meas_intercept meas_mult, and meas_fmt to the new calculated values.

 ***